XRPLF/xrpl-dev-portal/content/references/http-websocket-apis/api-conventions/request-formatting.md

 ## API Versioning

 The `rippled` server uses a single integer to identify the API version to use.
 Currently, there are two API versions: `1` and `2` [New in: rippled 2.0.0][].
-Servers support a range of API versions, which it reports in the `version` API method. <!-- STYLE_OVERRIDE: will --> <!-- TODO: add a link when `version` method is documented. -->
+The server reports the range of supported API versions in the `version` API method. <!-- STYLE_OVERRIDE: will --> <!-- TODO: add a link when `version` method is documented. -->

 Separate API requests can use different API versions even on the same persistent connection.
-For example, if you connect WebSocket to a server that supports API versions 1 and 2, you can make a `server_info` request using API version 2 and then make another `server_info` request using API version 1 from the same connection.
+For example, if you connect WebSocket to a server that supports API versions 1 and 2, you can make an `account_tx` request using API version 2 and then make another `account_tx` request using API version 1 from the same connection.

 Future versions of `rippled` that introduce breaking changes will introduce a new API version 3.